 Antonio V. Viray, 76 years old, Filipino, joined the Corporation as Assistant Corporate Secretary and became Corporate Secretary in 2009.
-Concurrently, he is the Corporate Secretary of Metropolitan Bank & Trust Company (Metrobank) and Property Company of Friends, Inc. He was formerly the Senior Vice-President, General Counsel and Assistant Corporate Secretary of Metrobank.
-He was also a Senior Vice-President & General Counsel of Philippine Savings Bank and Director of Solidbank.
-At present, he is also the Corporate Secretary of Global Treasure Holdings, Inc. and Grand Titan Holdings, Inc. He is also Chairman and President of AVIR Development Corporation and Of Counsel of Feria Tantoco Daos Law Office.
+Concurrently, he is the Corporate Secretary of Metrobank and PCFI.
+He was formerly the Senior Vice-President, General Counsel and Assistant Corporate Secretary of Metrobank.
+He was also a Senior Vice-President & General Counsel of PSBank, a listed company, and Director of Solidbank.
+At present, he is also the Corporate Secretary of Global Treasure Holdings, Inc. and Grand Titan.
+He is also Chairman and President of AVIR Development Corporation and Of Counsel of Feria Tantoco Daos Law Office.
 He obtained his Bachelor of Laws from the University of Sto.
 Tomas and Master of Laws from Northwestern University in Chicago, U.S.A.

 Jeanne Frances T. Chua, 50 years old, Filipino, was appointed as Assistant Corporate Secretary on 12 May 2015.
-She concurrently serves as Director of Philippine Savings Bank (PSBank) and Vice President of Legaspi Import & Export Corporation.
+She concurrently serves as Director of PSBank and Vice President of Legaspi Import & Export Corporation.
 Prior to this, she was Senior Vice President and Corporate Secretary of Century Savings Bank.
 She holds a Bachelor of Science degree in Finance from Santa Clara University.

 Jocelyn Y. Kho, 61 years old, Filipino, has served as the Corporation's Assistant Corporate Secretary since June 2011 and formerly Controller until 2010.
-She concurrently serves as Controller and Assistant Corporate Secretary of Grand Titan Capital Holdings, Inc. and Global Treasure Holdings, Inc.; Director and Treasurer of Global Business Holdings, Inc.; Senior Vice President/ Corporate Secretary of Federal Homes, Inc.; Director/ Corporate Secretary of Crown Central Realty Corporation; Director/Member of the Board and formerly Corporate Secretary of Cathay International Resources, Inc.; Excom Member, formerly Senior Vice President/Comptroller/ Assistant Corporate Secretary of Federal Land, Inc.; Chairman and President of MBT-Management Consultancy, Inc. She served as Vice President under the Office of the Assistant to the Group Chairman of MBT from 1978 to 2009.
+She concurrently serves as Controller and Assistant Corporate Secretary of Grand Titan and Global Treasure Holdings, Inc.; Director and Treasurer of Global Business Holdings, Inc.; Senior Vice President/ Corporate Secretary of Federal Homes, Inc.; Director/ Corporate Secretary of Crown Central Realty Corporation; Director/Member of the Board and formerly Corporate Secretary of Cathay International Resources, Inc.; Excom Member, formerly Senior Vice President/Comptroller/ Assistant Corporate Secretary of Fed Land; Chairman and President of MBT-Management Consultancy, Inc. She served as Vice President under the Office of the Assistant to the Group Chairman of Metrobank from 1978 to 2009.
 She earned her Bachelor of Science degree in Commerce with a major in Accounting from the University of Santo Tomas in 1975, and is a candidate for Master of Science in Taxation from MLQ University.

 Anjanette Ty Dy Buncio, 47 years old, Filipino, was appointed as GT Capital's Treasurer in May 2015.
 Prior to this, she has served as the Corporation's Assistant Treasurer since 2007.
-She holds several other positions in other companies among which are as Vice Chairman and Director of Metrobank Card Corporation; Director and Senior Vice President of Federal Land, Inc.; and Senior Vice President of Global Business Power Corporation.
+She holds several other positions in other companies among which are as Vice Chairman and Director of Metrobank Card Corporation; Director and Senior Vice President of Fed Land; and Senior Vice President of GBPC.
 She graduated from the International Christian University in Tokyo, Japan with a Bachelor of Science degree in Economics.

-Alesandra T. Ty, 36 years old, Filipino, was appointed Assistant Treasurer of GT Capital Holdings on 14 February 2012.
+Alesandra T. Ty, 36 years old, Filipino, was appointed Assistant Treasurer of GT Capital on 14 February 2012.
 She graduated from the Ateneo de Manila University with a Bachelor of Science degree in Legal Management.
 She then earned her Masters in Business Administration at the China Europe International Business School in Shanghai, China.
-She is currently Director and Treasurer of AXA Philippines; Director of ORIX Metro Leasing and Finance Corporation, Federal Homes, Inc., and Sumisho Motorcycle Finance Corp.; the Corporate Treasurer of Metrobank Card Corporation; Corporate Secretary of Metrobank Foundation, Inc.; and Executive Vice President of Grand Titan Holdings, Inc.
+She is currently Director and Treasurer of AXA Philippines; Director of ORIX Metro Leasing and Finance Corporation, Federal Homes, Inc., and Sumisho Motorcycle Finance Corp.; the Corporate Treasurer of Metrobank Card Corporation; Corporate Secretary of Metrobank Foundation, Inc.; and Executive Vice President of Grand Titan.